reagento/dishka/docs/advanced/testing/index.rst

 .. literalinclude:: ./container_before.py

-First of all - split your application factory and and container setup.
+First of all - split your application factory and container setup.

 .. literalinclude:: ./app_factory.py